fuzzzerd/fmDotNet/README.md

  2. Submit an issue/bug with steps to reproduce it.
  3. Submit a wiki page with more detailed examples.

-Please make sure that any changes submitted to the core fmDotNet project pass the tests in fmDotNet.Tests.
+Please make sure that that changes you submit to the core fmDotNet project pass the tests in fmDotNet.Tests or explain why they don't and why the test should be updated.

 ### FileMaker Documentation